PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-09 09:26:09
+Last updated: 2024-04-09 09:26:43
-Random Quote: Such a large bounty for such a small package. - The Client
+Random Quote: The Horned Lord once said that sorcery is a sword without a hilt.
+There is no safe way to grasp it.  -  Dalla